leopard-ai/betty/README.md

 ```

 #### Interaction with other problems
-In MLO, each problem often needs to access modules from other problems to define its loss function.
+In MLO, each problem will often need to access modules from other problems to define its
-This can be achieved by using the `name` attributed
+loss function.
+This can be achieved by using the `name` attribute as follows:

 ```python
 class HPO(ImplicitProblem):